Kootenai Falls: Kootenai Falls Swinging Bridge

 The Kootenai Falls Swinging Bridge, known to locals as just the Swinging Bridge, is a simple suspension footbridge that crosses the Kootenai River just downstream of Kootenai Falls.
 The bridge was first constructed by the Civilian Conservation Corps during the Great Depression, allowing the US Forest Service to better facilitate firefighter access to the forested mountains just north of the river.
 The bridge is open to the public and offers visitors elevated views of Kootenai Falls.

 The original footbridge was destroyed during a flood in 1948.
 Shortly thereafter, a new footbridge was built atop a pair of concrete piers in order to overtake the historic flood stage of the river, and although the bridge was maintained and rehabilitated throughout the following decades, the bridge was rebuilt in 2019 due to its increasing popularity.
-The new bridge cost between $500,000 to $600,000 and was completed two months ahead of schedule.
+The new bridge cost between $500,000 and $600,000 and was completed two months ahead of schedule.